Chicago, Humor, John Hughes, Menopause

 Mike and Kari Lake Forest Illinois

--The shuttle was full of women and us.
+-The shuttle was full of women.
+And us.

 -Women who had a good 10-15 years on us.